srinu0906/Focus-Based-Learning-Web-App/README.md

-# Focus Based Learning Web App
+# Focused Learning Web Application for Students

 This project was developed as a Community Service Project during the 5th semester.
 It is a web-based platform designed to manage and organize educational content, including subjects, chapters, topics, and video resources.